h4ck0lympus/AP-Computer-Science/module2/README.md

 - car is for sale and owner is not know so 2 args are passed and owner by default set to null
 - no arg passed and string args set to null bool args set to false

- Normally we can only have 1 constructor in a class but for above cases we will have to had all 3 constructors and when
+Normally we can only have 1 constructor in a class but for above cases we will have to had all 3 constructors and when we do so we call it overiding a constructor in object.